-Voice of the Customer is how companies hear and listen to customer feedback about their brand, products and services.
-Voice of Customer solutions help you gather that feedback and turn it into valuable data and insights at scale.
-Data-driven Voice of Customer (VoC) analytics programs are proven to increase customer lifecycle value and lower customer churn.
+Voice of the Customer (VoC) is how companies hear and listen to customer feedback about their brand, products, and services.
+VoC solutions help you gather that feedback and turn it into valuable data and insights at scale.
+Data-driven VoC analytics programs are proven to increase customer lifecycle value and lower customer churn.
 There are six steps involved in building an effective VoC analytics program:

 - Identify a question